FeliIsra/Ganymede/README.md

 # Ganymede
 Hi there!
-This is Ganymede, a NodeJs service developed with Typescript that allows web crawling in certain providers such as [Easy] (Easy.com.ar) and [Meli] (Mercadolibre.com.ar)
+This is Ganymede, a NodeJs service developed with Typescript that allows web crawling in certain providers such as [Easy](Easy.com.ar) and [Meli](Mercadolibre.com.ar)

 ## How can we do it?
 Ganymede exposes a REST API with 4 endpoints so that you can communicate with the service.
 This same one has database persistence in MongoDB.